Self-Stabilizing Self-Assembly: Methodology

 The proposed solution is more complex and results in a zeroing of the net force on the tiles within the assembly, with minimal impact on the assembly process.

-To minizimize the net tile force $\vec{F}_\mathrm{nt}$ directly, we propose a TBSA system that incorporates not only tile types, glues, seed, and temperature, but also a set of rules describing the tile movement during the assembly in time.
-This system employs a circular reactor with a cross-shaped seed fixed in the center, and we consider that the motion of the freely moving $i$-th tile follows an extended unicycle model~\cite{Aicardi}
+To minimize the net tile force $\vec{F}_\mathrm{nt}$ directly, we propose a TBSA system that incorporates not only tile types, glues, seed, and temperature, but also a set of rules describing tile movements during the assembly through time.
+This system employs a circular reactor with a cross-shaped seed fixed in the center (an L-shaped seed in a square reactor would also be permissible), and we consider that the motion of the freely moving $i$-th tile follows an extended unicycle model~\cite{Aicardi}